muellermichel/Hybrid-Fortran/README.md

 Hybrid Fortran v0.90
 ====================
-#### *Performance Portable Parallel Programming - Accelerate your Fortran with CUDA and OpenMP in one go*
+#### *Performance Portable Parallel Programming - Target CUDA and OpenMP in a Unified Codebase

 Hybrid Fortran is ..
 * .. a directive based extension for the Fortran language.